AniCrafter: Customizing Realistic Human-Centric Animation via Avatar-Background Conditioning in Video Diffusion Models: Approach

 \subsection{Diffusion Model Architecture}

-\textbf{Overall architecture.} Fig.~\ref{fig:architecture} illustrates the architecture of our diffusion model.
-Based on Wan2.1-I2V~\cite{wang2025wan}, our model is designed to predict ``reference image + target video'' instead of ``target video''.
-This design choice offers two advantages: (1) it maintains consistency with standard I2V diffusion frameworks where the first output frame matches the input image (particularly important when the reference image differs from the first video frame), and (2) it enables our proposed mask embedding strategy to fully leverage both additional conditions and the pretrained Wan2.1-I2V priors.
-We add multiple LoRA~\cite{hu2022lora} layers in each DiT block and freeze the original parameters during the training process.
+\textbf{Overall architecture.} Fig.~\ref{fig:architecture} presents the architecture of the proposed diffusion model.
+Building upon Wan2.1-I2V~\cite{wang2025wan}, the model is designed to predict the combination of ``reference image + target video'' rather than the ``target video'' alone.
+This design choice provides two main advantages: (1) it preserves structural consistency with standard I2V diffusion frameworks, ensuring that the first generated frame corresponds to the input reference image---a crucial property when the reference image does not align with the initial frame of the target video; and (2) it enables the proposed mask embedding strategy to effectively exploit both the auxiliary conditioning inputs and the generative priors of the pre-trained Wan2.1-I2V.
+During training, we integrate Low-Rank Adaptation (LoRA)~\cite{hu2022lora} layers into each Diffusion Transformer (DiT) block while keeping the original network parameters frozen to preserve the pre-trained model's stability and generalization capabilities.

-\textbf{Casual VAE encoding.} As shown in Fig.~\ref{fig:architecture}, instead of encoding the single reference image into the latent space, we encode the frame-wise concatenation of the reference image and the target video.
-A specially designed mask embedding strategy is then applied to the encoded latent, compatible with the original Wan2.1's mask strategy, which means that the prior knowledge could be effectively utilized, yet modified to adaptively leverage the information provided by the SMPL-X and 3DGS avatar videos.

-\textbf{Temporal feature extraction.} Inspired by Unianimate-DiT~\cite{wang2025unianimate}, we use a series of 3D Convolutional layers to extract spatio-temporal features of both the SMPL-X mesh videos and the avatar-background videos.
-The inclusion of SMPL-X mesh videos serves two purposes: (1) providing regional guidance for our mask embedding strategy, and (2) supplying geometrically pure structural information that is explicitly decoupled from the avatar-background condition.
+As illustrated in Fig.~\ref{fig:architecture}, instead of encoding only the single reference image into the latent space, the proposed model encodes the frame-wise concatenation of the reference image and the target video.
+A dedicated mask embedding strategy is then applied to the encoded latent, ensuring strict compatibility with the original Wan2.1 mask design.
+This architectural alignment facilitates the effective utilization of pre-trained generative priors, while the modification enables the adaptive integration of auxiliary information from the SMPL-X and avatar-background conditioning sequences.
+Inspired by Unianimate-DiT~\cite{wang2025unianimate}, a series of 3D convolutional layers are employed to extract spatio-temporal features from both the SMPL-X mesh videos and the avatar-background videos.
+The inclusion of SMPL-X mesh videos serves two purposes: (1) providing regional guidance for the mask embedding strategy, and (2) supplying pure structural information explicitly decoupled from the avatar-background condition.